 What do I wear to the interview?

 Professional attire is required in all interviewing situations including on-campus interviews.
-See Job Search Guide articles for information or ask at the walk-in advising desk, if clarification is needed.
+See Job Search Guide articles for information or ask at the Drive-Thru advising desk, if clarification is needed.

 After the Interview

 You may not hear anything until the end of the semester.
 Contact the employer directly for information on your status.
 Please report immediately to the Career Center any employer practices that you feel violates professional and ethical practices.

 What should I do about my other interviews?